riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

-In the group of rational points on an elliptic curve over an extension field F_{q^n}, {{Granger10}} extended index calculus to solve the static DH problem with a static DH oracle with the following queries, for fixed q as n grows:
+In the group of rational points on an elliptic curve over an extension field F_{q^n}, {{Granger10}} extended index calculus to solve the static DH problem with the following costs:

 ~~~
 oracle queries:         O(q^{1 - 1/(n + 1)})